ten0s/ten0s.github.io/_posts/2022-07-25-find-dlls-and-typelibs-dependencies-for-nodejs-gtk-application-on-windows.md

 Now run the application under the debugger.
 I found that using **CDB** to find and copy the missing DLLs is much more convenient than using **WinDbg**, since you don't leave the terminal.
-It also creates the opportunity to automate the whole searching process, see [below](#automate-the-dependencies-search).
+It also creates an opportunity to automate the whole searching process, see [below](#automate-the-dependencies-search).

 ```
 $ cdb -c "g;q" node.exe index.js 2>&1 | grep 'Unable to load DLL'